-The Group is exposed to cash flow interest rate risk in relation to variable-rate bank balances due to the fluctuation of the prevailing market interest rate.
+The Group is exposed to fair value interest rate risk which arise from lease liabilities.
+The Group is exposed to cash flow interest rate risk in relation to variable-rate bank balances, unlisted investment and variable rate bank borrowings due to the fluctuation of the prevailing market interest rate.
 The Group currently does not have a policy on hedging interest rate risk.
 However, the management of the Group monitors interest rate exposure and will consider hedging significant interest rate risk should the need arise.